wusatosi/tt-metal/hackathon.md

 ### Optimization: Optimize the Main Control Loop
 `run_fabric_edm_main_loop` in `ttnn/cpp/ttnn/operations/ccl/kernels/edm_fabric/fabric_erisc_datamover.cpp` has a lot of branching.
 Consider simplifying the logic to minimize the per iteration time for idle iterations.

+## Optimization: Move NoC Command Dispatch
+NoC command dispatch is currently implemented in `execute_chip_unicast_to_local_chip` in  `ttnn/cpp/ttnn/operations/ccl/kernels/edm_fabric/fabric_edm_packet_transmission.hpp` as a switch-case.
+Consider transforming this to use a function pointer array to do NoC async dispatch.

 ### Unguided Optimization:
 If you'd like to freely explore and try optimizing elsewhere in the implementation, you can make use of the performance capture tools here: